-At first, this picture may seem to be a reflection in one of the medieval convex mirrors that had been shown aplenty in this blog.
-Very characteristic distortions and recognisable features of a medieval town on a background and has very characteristic distortions of perspectives that together seem to hint at the yet another Flemish mirror (or ‘mirror’) in art.
+At a first glance the picture above may seem to be a reflection in one of the medieval convex mirrors (the ones that had been shown aplenty in this blog).
+It depicts very recognisable features of a medieval town on a background and has very characteristic distortions of perspectives that together seem to hint at the yet another mirror in art by some Flemish master.

 The ‘Flemishness’ of this pictures would be a correct guess, as well as its ‘convexness’.
-But to explain why it is not quite a mirror I had to write yet another endless posting, with 60+ pictures and many, many words (expect tl;dr).
+But to explain why it is not quite a mirror I had to write yet another endless post, with 60+ pictures and many, many words (expect tl;dr).
 You are warned.

-A short preface.
-In some way this posting belongs to the same series of my ‘post-Facebook’ posts that I have started last year.
-As I wrote, I have discovered a community on FB fixated on the Flemish artworks, and re-posted there many of the Flemish ‘art_mirrors’ that I collected in this blog.
-At some point I also began to post the new art works there, ‘new’ in a sense that were not yet described, or mentioned here.
-As I result, I had to eventually write a series of ‘catch-ups’, the followups of my earlier postings, where I described these new art_works – for instance, the follow-up to the Annunciation ‘Mirrors’, or the ones of Susanna and of the Pilat’s Trial.
+In some way this posting belongs to the series of my ‘post-Facebook’ posts that I have started last year.
+As I wrote, I have discovered a community on FB fixated on the Flemish artworks.
+I eagerly re-posted there many of the Flemish ‘art_mirrors’ that I collected earlier and shared in this blog.
+At some point I also began to post the new artworks there, ‘new’ in a sense that they were not yet described or mentioned here (i.e., they would be ‘new’ to the readers of this blog, but not to me).

-It just happened that I also started to share in this FB community the mirror works that I never wrote here (not only about the work, but about the entire theme).
-Time has come to re-broadcast these new themes here, too.
+It just happened that I also started to share in this Facebook community the mirror works that I never wrote here, and not only the works, but entirely new themes.
+Time has come to re-share these new artworks and new themes here, too.

 The detail that I have shown above is taken from this work:

 This is a rather large panel, almost 50 x 70 cm, created around 1520s.
-Its author remains unknown, but it is attributed to the so called Master of the Mansi Magdalen who worked in Antwerp in the very end of the 15th – beginning of the 16the centuries.
-According to some source, he was a pupil of Quentin Matsys (or Matsijs) (mainly known in this blog as the master behind the Mirror of Moneylender.
+Its author remains unknown, but it is currently attributed to the so called Master of the Mansi Magdalen who worked in Antwerp in the very end of the 15th – beginning of the 16th centuries.
+According to some source, he was a pupil of Quentin Matsys (or Matsijs) (mainly known in this blog as the master behind the Mirror of Moneylender.)

 This is a very bright and luxuriant panel, with a lot of interesting details.
-Yet it is also a fairly puzzling work, at least for your ‘average public’, as it gathered a record number of ‘likes’ but also a large number of questions about its content.
+Yet it is also a fairly puzzling work, at least for your ‘average public’.
+For instance, it quickly gathered a record number of ‘likes’ on Facebook but also a large number of questions about its content.

-In short, the ‘content’ of this panel is the depiction of Christ as the Salvator Mundi, or the Saviour of the World.
-Basically, the whole story will be about this very motif, and the use these ‘glass balls’ in it (although I will have to delve into a number of very different stories, too).
+In short, the ‘content’ of this panel could be described as the depiction of Christ as the Salvator Mundi, or the Saviour of the World.
+And basically the whole post will be about this very motif, and the use these ‘glass balls’ in it (although I will have to delve into a number of very different stories, too).

-I will write extensively about these orbs, and show a few more works of this master in this context, but before I forgot, I would like to show one more detail of this panel that also depicts some refelction.
-This is a very decorative clasp, or a medallion, on the Christ’s chest:
+I will write extensively about these ‘orbs’, and and will show a few more works of this master in this context, too.
+But before I forgot, I would like to show one more detail of this panel that also depicts some reflections.
+This detail shows a very decorative clasp, or a medallion, on the Christ’s chest:

-Its central stone, or a bead, looks like a miniature convex mirror, with an appropriate cross-like reflection of light beams in its surface.
-I habitually gather such examples of the ‘jewellery mirrors’, but never managed to write any overview of these things.
+Its central stone, or a bead, looks like a miniature convex mirror, with a reflection of the light beams in its surface appropriately resembling a cross.
+I habitually gather such examples of the ‘jewellery mirrors’, though I never managed to write a proper overview of these ‘mini-mirrors’.
 In the next life, perhaps.

-But back to the orb.
-I wrote ‘also depicts a reflection’ when describing this bead, but description may be very applicable to the orb itself.
-I will show below this orb one more time, now in a large context of this panel:
+I wrote ‘also depicts a reflection’ when describing this bead, however, this description may not be very applicable to the orb itself.
+I will show this glass orb one more time, below, now in a large context of this panel:

-This topic, of the mirrors reflecting vs mirrors displaying, is a big one, and it deserves a special posting or a few (and I won’t be dealing with in in this post.)
-Just for the record, I’ve touched it when talking about the mirror crystals of the Narcissus Fountain from the Roman de la Rose, and before that I briefly wrote about mirror-visors in the Pilgrimage of the Soul, by Guillaume de Deguileville.
-But to explore this topic seriously, I would need to spend more time (and write more texts) about the different ideas about optics, and about human (visual) perceptions they held in the (post) Medieval times, and so I would park it for a moment.
+This topic, of the ‘mirrors reflecting’ vs ‘mirrors displaying’ something, is a big one, and it would deserve a special post or a few (and I won’t be dealing with in in this post.)
+Just for the record, I’ve touched this topic recently when talking about the mirror crystals of the Narcissus Fountain from the Roman de la Rose, and before that I also briefly wrote about the mirror-visors in the Pilgrimage of the Soul, by Guillaume de Deguileville.
+But to explore this topic seriously, I would need to spend more time (and write more texts) about the different ideas about optics as well as about human (visual) perceptions they held in the (post) Medieval times, and so I need park it for a moment.

 Speaking specifically about these orbs, I actually also showed one of them already, when writing about (the absence of) mirrors of Leonardo da Vinci.
-Back then I found one work that has been attributed to Leonardo da Vinci (though I have to add that this attribution is widely contested), the panel of Christ the Salvator.
+Back then I wrote about one specific work that has resurfaced recently and been attributed to Leonardo da Vinci (though I have to add that this attribution is widely contested).

 This is a stunning, crystal clear (sic!) example of such a ‘glass orb’.
-It beautifully represents the very glass nature of this globe, including the ‘air bubbles’ captured inside during the process of blowing it.
-Notice that there is no cross on the top of this orb).
+It beautifully represents the very glass nature of this globe, including the ‘air bubbles’ captured inside during the process of blowing it (notice though that there is no cross on the top of this orb).
 Whether this particular orb was depicted by Leonardo himself or somebody else in his times (or somebody else in different times) is a whole different question.

 On the Ball

-The official name of this orb is Globus cruciger; it sounds solidly academic, as every other Latin word does, but literally means not much more than ‘ball with a cross’, or a cross-bearing orb.
-However, the meaning of this object is as far from pure academic concept as possible, as it was often associated with the highest powers.
+The official name of this orb is Globus cruciger.
+It sounds solidly academic, as every other Latin word does, but literally means not much more than ‘a ball, or a sphere with a cross’; a cross-bearing orb.
+However, the meaning of this object is as far from pure academic concept as possible, as it has been long associated with the highest and very practical powers.

-There is numerous artifacts that this story can start from.
-I decided to show one of the most famous orbs of this kind, the Orb of the Holy Roman Empire, or the Imperial Orb (part of the large set of Imperial Regalia, or Imperial Insignia.)
-Here how it looks like (on the right picture it is also with the Imperial Sword, to provide a scale of its size):
+There is a large number of artefacts that this story can start from.
+I decided to show one of the most famous orbs of all times, the so called Orb of the Holy Roman Empire, or the Imperial Orb (itself a part of the large set of Imperial Regalia, or Imperial Insignia.)

 In essence, it is indeed an orb, or a sphere, made out of gold and richly inlaid with various precious stones.
 I don’t know its exact weight, to my knowledge, it is hollow inside.
 Currently the orb is stored in the Hofburg Palace in Vienna.

-Interestingly, but in German this object is called Reichsapfel, literally Imperial Apple, and this metaphor also went into few other European languages.
+Interestingly, but in German this object is called Reichsapfel, literally Imperial Apple, and this metaphor also went into few other European languages (Russian including).

 This very orb lately became an epitome, a default formfactor for many similar symbols of royal power in Europe.
 In some sense, it became a mythologem, a core, universal – and timeless – part of the legendary story.
-For example, Karl the Great (aka Carolus Magnus, Karl der Große, Charlemagne etc), the very founder of this Empire, was lately depicted with this orb:
+For example, Karl the Great (aka Carolus Magnus, Karl der Große, Charlemagne etc), the very founder of this Empire, was lately depicted apparently with this very orb:

 The first picture is the portrait of the Karl the Great by Albrecht Dürer, made around 1510.
 The second is a much later drawing, made in France in the middle of the 18th century.
-But in both cases, especially in the first one, Karl seemingly holds this very orb, despite the fact that the orb was made in the end of 12th century, or four hundred years after his death.
+But in both cases, especially in the first one, Karl seemingly holds this very orb, despite the fact that the orb was made only in the end of 12th century, four hundred years after his death.

-The left picture is his portrait with the sons Heinrich and Friedrich, from Historia Welforum, the famous manuscript produced at the end of the 12th century; the right one, his depiction as a crusader knight, from Historia Hierosolymitana (the first edition of which appeared in 1188).
+The left picture is his portrait with the sons Heinrich and Friedrich, from Historia Welforum, the famous manuscript produced at the end of the 12th century.
+The right one is his depiction as a crusader knight, from Historia Hierosolymitana (the first edition of which appeared in 1188).

 However, the Imperial Orb were made much earlier than that, and we can also find much older depictions.
-In one of the manuscripts of the 11th century we find a scene of the consecration to the throne of Henry III (a grand-grand-grandfather of Frederick Barbarossa).
-The consecration has happened in the so called Stavelot monastery), on June 5, 1040.
+In one of the manuscripts of the 11th century we see a scene of the consecration to the imperial throne of Henry III (a grand-grand-grandfather of Frederick Barbarossa).
+The consecration has occurred in the so called Stavelot monastery, on June 5, 1040 (see the left picture).

-Yet we could find even deeper: the right picture shows another emperor, Otto III (who was in turn grand-grandfather of Henry III), depicted with some sort of orb in his hand.
+We could find even earlier depictions: the right picture shows another emperor, Otto III (who was in turn grand-grandfather of Henry III), shown with some sort of orb in his left hand.
 I have a certain suspicion that this image may be made much later, though.
 Otto III ruled from 996 till 1002, and I don’t recall any manuscripts of these times with such rich illuminations; the picture could be made much later, with some Byzantium stylisations.

 Never mind.
-We can safely assume even Karl the Great, the very first Holy Roman Emperor, has already had an orb of some kind – perhaps, not as lavishly decorated as the one we’ve see, but imperial enough.
+We can safely assume that even Karl the Great, the very first Holy Roman Emperor, has already had an orb of some kind – perhaps, not as lavishly decorated as the one we’ve see in the museum now, but imperial enough.

 – – –

 If we skip this complicated discussion about symbolisms and attributions, and dig further into history, we will find out that such ‘orbs’ were seen (and used) as the symbols of power long before the start of the Holy Roman Empire.
-It is older even than the Roman Empires – we find similar symbols already used in Ancient Greece.
+It is older even than the Roman Empires.
+In fact, we find similar symbols used already in Ancient Greece.

 There is a famous sculpture of Zeus as the World Ruler, holding in his right hand a (world?) sphere with Nika, the Goddess of Victory, on its top.